quantum-nanoelectronics/QuantumTransport.jl/README.md

 ### Running Tests

-To ensure QuantumTransport works as expected, you can run tests using the following steps:
+To ensure QuantumTransport works as expected, you can run tests using the following steps in the cloned directory:

 1. Open Julia's REPL.
 2. Enter the Package Manager by typing `]`.